pytorch/TensorRT/docsrc/tutorials/installation.rst

 **Building using cuDNN & TensorRT tarball distributions**
 --------------------------------------------------------------

-    This is recommended so as to build TRTorch hermetically and insures any compilation errors are not caused by version issues
+    This is recommended so as to build Torch-TensorRT hermetically and insures any compilation errors are not caused by version issues

-    Make sure when running TRTorch that these versions of the libraries are prioritized in your ``$LD_LIBRARY_PATH``
+    Make sure when running Torch-TensorRT that these versions of the libraries are prioritized in your ``$LD_LIBRARY_PATH``

 You need to download the tarball distributions of TensorRT and cuDNN from the NVIDIA website.
     * https://developer.nvidia.com/cudnn